 Flaws With Wooden Garden Ornaments

-Attractive as they may look when new, wooden garden ornaments (including plant potters) are all too often made from softwood that hasn’t been properly pressure treated; and invariably, within just a few years start to rot.
+Attractive as they may look when new, wooden garden ornaments (including plant potters) are all too often made from softwood that hasn’t been properly pressure treated; and invariably, within just a few years, they start to rot.

 The other flaw with our original windmill was that the sails never worked.
 They would spin easily enough if you pushed them, but they never turned in the wind.

 Restoration or Renovation

 In deciding to repair the windmill, I had to choose on whether to restore or renovate it.
 Restoration would have meant retaining as much of the original as possible and faithfully replicating any parts replaced so it would end up being identical to its original form.
 Whereas with renovation my options are more liberal, giving me opportunities to make improvements and modifications to the original design.

 I opted for the latter because I wanted to make a modified windmill that’s slightly taller and redesign the sails so they’ll be more responsive to wind.
 Plus I also wanted to replace most of the original wood with wood that’s more impervious to rot.

 Restore or Replace

 I could have gone to great lengths to make the windmill look beautiful by rubbing down all the woodwork and staining it with quality wood preserver.

 However, I happen to like the rustic look and therefore sometimes I decide to make things to a rustic rather than a polished and finished design.
 So to create the rustic look, I only lightly sanded the windmill, and applied just one thin coat of a cheap wood preserver which is normally used for fences.

 Sourcing the Material

 For the new build I wanted wood that doesn’t rot easily; and in keeping with my desire to recycle whenever possible, sourcing salvaged wood.

 Therefore, to meet these two requirements, the wood chosen for this project was: